claresudbery/Reconciliate/README.md

+## Refactoring Example
+If you see this text, it means you are in the Refactor-genericise-start branch of this code base.
+This branch has been created to demonstrate some refactoring code.
+It is NOT the most up to date version of the code.
+It will contain bugs.
+Also, it is deliberately in need of refactoring.
+Because that's the point. :)
+Note: This branch was based off the Refactor-eg-genericise branch, where I deliberately unravelled a lot of code for demonstration purposes.
+(It took flippin' ages.
+I don't think I'm going to do that again.)

 ## Reconciliation:
 This code has been designed to speed up my slightly idiosyncratic accounting process - I can't guarantee it'll be any use to anyone else!
 Follow the instructions on screen.